aimansae/reviewme/README.md

 ### Review Detail Page

-shows information related to the single review, upon click shows all the details and relative comments.
-For logged in users the form to place a comment will appear
+shows information related to the single review, upon click shows all the details and relative comments are displayed.
+For logged in users a form to place a comment will appear.
+Non logged in users will not see the form.

 **For Logged In users:**
 IMAGE
 **For Logged out users:**